Monday, April 21, 2014

 Wednesday, December 30, 2009

-I made a model of a fictive gallery room, with the same aesthetics as the other real ones.
-At the wall inside, there was placed an appropriation of Rosemarie's Trockel artwork.
-It was sentence: "Ich Habe Angst" ( "I am scared" ).
+I created a model of a fictive gallery room, using the same visual reprezentaiton as a real room.
+The image was indistinguishible.
+Inside the model, at the back wall, I placed a text appropriated from one of Rosemarie Trockel's artworks: "Ich Habe Angst" ( "I am scared" ).
 Originally this sentence was placed behind an altar in a church in Germany.

-The camera was focused inside the model, so there was no possibility to recognize this new room as fiction, viewed at the website besides video stream from the other rooms, in which were placed artworks from the other artists.
+The camera was focused inside the model, so there was no possibility to distinguish this fictional small model room from reality

 Tuesday, December 29, 2009

 TRANSFORMERTransformer is a site specific artwork, installed at conference room at United States